v1.6.0 Beta

 • Self-healing pipelines with contract-driven retry

-• AI sidecar suggests missing contracts from code patterns
+• AI sidecar (Claude) suggests missing contracts from code patterns

 Vision